 Agricultural practices cause nutrient emissions to the Baltic Sea and accelerate climate change.
-Agriculture also has immense potential in combating climate change and the eutrophication of the Baltic Sea.
+Agriculture also has an immense potential in combating climate change and the eutrophication of the Baltic Sea.
 On the Carbon Action Platform, collaboration takes place between businesses, scientists, farmers, and other experts to find practices that speed up the sequestration of carbon from the atmosphere into agricultural soil.
-This also helps the soil retain nutrients.
-Multibeneficial solutions for the Baltic Sea and against climate change.
+E-college for Regenerative Farming has also seen day light through collaboration.
+This is part of work mitigating the climate change.